idlegameapi/api/README.md

 # IdleGameAPI
-An idle game handled entirely by an very epicc API *this is a very epicc README, Toga! smh*
+An idle game handled entirely by a very epicc API

+*this is a very epicc README, Toga! smh*